Mazda Wankel engine: Displacement

+Extrapolating to the case of where three whole rotations is a complete thermodynamic cycle of the engine with a total of six faces completing a cycle, 654 cc per face for six faces yields 3.9 L.

 40A

 Mazda's first prototype Wankel was the 40A, a single-rotor engine very much like the NSU KKM400.
 Although never produced in volume, the 40A was a valuable testbed for Mazda engineers, and quickly demonstrated two serious challenges to the feasibility of the design: "chatter marks" in the housing, and heavy oil consumption.
 The chatter marks, nicknamed "devil's fingernails", were caused by the tip-seal vibrating at its natural frequency.
 The oil consumption problem was addressed with heat-resistant rubber oil seals at the sides of the rotors.
 This early engine had a rotor radius of 90 mm, an offset of 14 mm, and a depth of 59 mm.

 L8A

 The very first Mazda Cosmo prototype used a 798 cc L8A two-rotor Wankel.
 The engine and car were both shown at the 1963 Tokyo Motor Show.
 Hollow cast iron apex seals reduced vibration by changing their resonance frequency and thus eliminated chatter marks.
 It used dry-sump lubrication.
 Rotor radius was up from the 40A to 98 mm, but depth dropped to 56 mm.

 One-, three-, and four-rotor derivatives of the L8A were also created for experimentation.